spheronFdn/sdk/packages/storage/README.md

   - get all IPNS names for an upload id
 - `async getIPNSNamesForOrganization(organizationId: string): Promise<IPNSName[]>`
   - get all IPNS names for an organization
+- `async createSingleUploadToken(configuration: { name: string; protocol: ProtocolEnum; }): Promise<{ uploadToken: string }>`
+  - used to create a token for the **@spheron/browser-upload** package.
+The token can be used by your web app to enable users to directly upload their data from their browser to the specified protocol.
+Checkout the [@spheron/browser-upload](https://www.npmjs.com/package/@spheron/browser-upload) package for more information.

 Interfaces: